• Skip to primary navigation

 I’ve had two different bosses in two different industries tell me that “if a task feels tedious then you’re using the wrong tools.”

-If you have no developer resources and no MySQL skills, the best option you have is opening a bunch of pages in new tabs.
+If you have no developer resources and no MySQL skills, the best option you have is to open a bunch of pages in new tabs.
 Sometimes a plugin like Yoast SEO will include “bulk edit” options, but even then, it’s not very fast.

 When I say “bulk edits” – I mean taking spreadsheet data, uploading it, and editing dozens to thousands of pages at once.